effektif/user-docs/docs/include_processes/bpmn-import.rst

    The `Import BPMN` button on the `Processes` page

-Signavio Workflow does not support all BPMN 2.0 elements, so the process may appear differently in Signavio Workflow.
+Workflow Accelerator does not support all BPMN 2.0 elements, so the process may appear differently in Workflow Accelerator.
 The following table lists supported BPMN elements, and the corresponding action type.

 .. list-table:: Supported BPMN elements